roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

  Amy stretched, sighing.
 The sheet felt rough against her skin, irritating her sensitive flesh.
 The pain had changed, no longer one all-enveloping agony.
 Individual areas hurt, her shoulders, her butt, her breasts.
 Her feet were the worse, every time she brushed against the sheet or mattress, she felt a stabbing pain.

  She was alone in the room.
 She climbed off the bed, onto her hands and knees, the thought of putting any weight on her feet terrifying.
 She found her way to the bathroom, struggling onto the toilet, which she desperately needed.
 Amy washed her face, before finding his toothbrush, brushing her teeth carefully, then brushing her hair out.
 She had to be careful, her scalp was in agony, but when she was done, she was content with how she looked.
 Exploring his cabinet, she found some Vaseline which she applied to her cracked lips.
 She felt almost human, and giggled to herself.
 No time to be human.
 Back to being man's best friend.
-Report_Story #4